 Baeyer’s reagent is an alkaline solution of cold potassium permanganate (KMnO4).
-It is a potent oxidizing agent and used in the qualitative organic analysis to test for the presence of unsaturation.
-This solution interacts with an unsaturated compound (e.g., alkene and alkyne), changing its pinkish-purple color to brown.
-The alkene is oxidized to a 1,2-diol, while the permanganate is reduced to manganese dioxide (MnO2).
+It is a potent oxidizing agent and is used in qualitative organic analysis to test for the presence of unsaturation.
+This solution interacts with an unsaturated compound (e.g., alkene or alkyne), changing its pinkish-purple color to brown.
+The alkene is oxidized to 1,2-diol, while the permanganate is reduced to manganese dioxide (MnO2).
 The reaction is significant because it does not work on alkanes or aromatic compounds, and hence, can be used to distinguish them from alkenes and alkynes.

 The reagent is named after German organic chemist and Nobel Laurate Adolf Von Baeyer.

 Preparation of Baeyer’s Reagent

 - Dissolve 1 gram of solid KMnO4 in 100 ml of distilled water to produce a 1% potassium permanganate solution

 - Add 10 grams of anhydrous sodium carbonate (Na2CO3) and the stoppered bottle is shaken until fully dissolved

 - Keep the solution in a dark, cool cupboard when not in use to maintain it fresh